 The focus of this blog post is to provide an ultimate guide for current and aspiring internal product managers.
 It is based on my experience of managing internal products at Checkout51, LookbookHQ, and other product management projects.

 - What is the different between internal and external product management?

 - Obstacles and Challenges for Internal Product Managers

-- Career Growth Advice for Internal Product Managers
+- 3 Career Growth Tips for Internal Product Managers

-- Podcast on building internal solutions as an internal product manager
+- Managing stakeholders as an internal product manager

 What is internal product management?

 Let’s start with the definition of internal product management;